MikkelSchubert/paleomix/docs/examples.rst

     $ paleomix zonkey run database.tar mitochondrial.bam

     # Process both the nuclear and the mitochondrial BAMs;
-    # note that is nessesary to specify an output directory
+    # note that is necessary to specify an output directory
     $ paleomix zonkey run database.tar nuclear.bam mitochondrial.bam results

     # Process both the combined nuclear and the mitochondrial BAM;